acmgiadinh/ACMGD-SF2022/README.md

 In 20/05/2022, we – ACM Gia Định Team – had a chance to set up a stall at the Science Fair hosted by Gia Dinh High School.
 At this event, we proudly brought to the fair's participants a nice problem where everyone can interact and try a variety of approaches, as well as being able to relate to many interesting practice problem.

 ## To-do
-- [ ] Update more event images
+- Update more event images
-- [ ] Update environment setup
+- Update environment setup
-- [ ] Finish current left parts with only title
+- Finish current left parts with only title
-- [ ] Update pseudo-code for each approach
+- Update pseudo-code for each approach
+- Refactor code for better view on purposes

 ## Problem
 A group of Interworld Heroes are making their way through a village.
 Suddenly, afflatus tells them something is coming.
 Listening carefully to the portent, the Heroes find out that devils are coming to the houses on the road they are standing.
 They also know exactly which time the devils approach for each of the houses.
 The problem is the Heroes cannot move quick enough to rescue all the houses and they must be together for maximum strength.
 To be precise, there is a maximum speed that they cannot exceed.
 Therefore, they have to set a journey to rescue as many houses as possible.